DB RTD Connection Wizard

 Step 5.
 Inserting Table

-Paste a table into a worksheet.
-In a couple of seconds, you will get results.
+Paste the table into a worksheet.
+In just a few seconds, you’ll see the results.

 DB RTD Connection Wizard - Final DB RTD Table